Scaling behavior of observables as a model characteristic in multifield inflation: Conclusion

 In any theory with more than one parameter the CMB results constrain, but in general do not determine, these parameters.
-Hence, if scaling exists, the exponents will vary with these parameters, leading to exponent functions $\b_e(\mu)$.
-We can then consider an iterated scaling scheme in which we ask whether the models lead to a "scaling of scaling exponents" phenomenon.
-We have shown that in the two modular inflation models such an iteration does exist and we have seen that it can be described by a power scaling relation, leading to a single exponent $\delta_p$ that characterizes each of the modular inflation models.
-The usefulness of this new parameter is indicated by the fact that although the exponents $\b_e(\mu)$ are different for $j$-inflation and $h_2$-inflation, the parameters $\delta_p^j$ and $\delta_p^{h_2}$ are very close.
-Hence $\delta_p$ provides a characteristic that is shared by the two modular inflation models analyzed here.
+Hence, if scaling exists in a model the exponents will vary with these parameters, leading to exponent functions $\b_e(\mu)$.
+We can then consider an iterated scaling scheme in which we ask whether the models lead to a scaling of scaling exponents phenomenon.
+We have shown that in the two modular inflation models considered here such an iteration does exist and we have seen that it can be described by a power scaling relation, leading to a single exponent $\delta$ that characterizes each of the modular inflation models.
+The usefulness of this new parameter is indicated by the fact that although the exponents $\b_e(\mu)$ are different for $j$-inflation and $h_2$-inflation, the parameters $\delta^j$ and $\delta^{h_2}$ are very close.
+Hence $\delta$ provides a characteristic that is shared by the two modular inflation models analyzed here.
+In general our proposed diagnostic tool given by the functional behavior of the energy dependent scaling exponents will be different for different models, thereby providing a further discriminating function on the space of all inflationary models.
+This can be seen already by comparing our modular inflation results with the energy independent scaling relations reviewed in section two.

-It would be interesting to explore whether scaling relations exist in other inflationary models with more than a component field, such as hybrid inflation models \cite{l93, c20etal}, spectator models such as in ref. \cite{kt20}, other hyperbolic models, such as those considered in \cite{b17, mm17, m19etal}, or the types of models considered in refs. \cite{ls17, bl17, bl18, a19etal, bl22}, or \cite{pr18, apr19}.
+It would be interesting to explore whether energy dependent scaling relations exist in other inflationary models, either with a single component or with multicomponent fields, such as hybrid inflation models \cite{l93, c20etal}, spectator models such as in ref. \cite{kt20}, other hyperbolic models, such as those considered in \cite{b17, mm17, m19etal}, or the types of models considered in refs. \cite{ls17, bl17, bl18, a19etal, bl22}, or \cite{pr18, apr19}.
 If scaling does exist in other models then it would be interesting to see how the corresponding exponents relate to the scaling behavior described here.

 .3truein

 {\bf Acknowledgement.} \\ It is a pleasure to thank Burt Carter, Ali Ishaq, Jack Morse and Vipul Periwal for discussions and correspondence.

 .2truein